marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   enough for the shorter calling sequence to be used.
 These attributes override the :option:`-mlongcall` switch.

-.. index:: nesting function attribute, Blackfin

-.. index:: Allow nesting in an interrupt handler on the Blackfin processor
+.. index:: nesting function attribute, Blackfin, Allow nesting in an interrupt handler on the Blackfin processor

 .. gcc-attr:: nesting